UFL Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 Houston Gamblers +1200

-According to top UFL betting sites, the DC Defenders (+325) are small favorites over the Birmingham Stallions (+350) for the 2026 title.
-At +325, the Defenders have a 23.5% implied probability to repeat this season.
+According to top UFL betting sites, the Birmingham Stallions (+300) are small favorites over the DC Defenders (+350) for the 2026 title.
+At +300, the 2024 champions have a 25% implied probability to repeat this season.

-The 2024 champion Stallions sit just behind the Defenders with a 22.2% title probability, reflecting how razor-thin the gap is at the top.
+The Defenders are just behind them with just over a 20% title probability, reflecting how razor-thin the gap is at the top.
 They put together one of the best regular seasons in the league last year but ultimately ran out of gas in the postseason.

 2026 UFL Championship Betting Favorites